openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 constant expression that is evaluated at compile time to a negative integer value.

+If the type of any *dimensionExpression* is number or other floating-point type, and its fractional part is different from 0, then errors occur as
+follows:

+- Runtime error, if the situation is identified during program execution; and
+- Compile-time error, if the situation is detected during compilation.

 .. code-block:: typescript
    :linenos:

       let x = new number[-3] // compile-time error

+      let y = new number[3.141592653589]  // compile-time error

+      foo (3.141592653589)
+      function foo (size: number) {
+         let y = new number[size]  // runtime error
+      }

 A :index:`compile-time error` occurs if *typeReference* refers to a class that does not contain an accessible parameterless constructor, or if